Grace Hall Hemingway: Early life

-Grace Ernestine Hall was born on June 15, 1872 in Chicago.
-She was the daughter of wealthy merchant Ernest Miller Hall (1840—1905) and Caroline Hancock (1843—1895), both natives of England.
-Ernest M. Hall had immigrated to America in 1855, and had fought during the American Civil War, serving as a Corporal in Company L, 1st Iowa Cavalry from September 1861 to August 1862.
+Grace Ernestine Hall was born on June 15, 1872, in Chicago.
+She was the daughter of wealthy merchant Ernest Miller Hall (1840—1905) and Caroline Hancock (1843—1895), both natives of England, Hall being the great-grandson of musician Edward Miller.
 A younger brother, Leicester, was born in 1874.
 Hall studied the violin, piano and took voice lessons when she was young.
-In 1886, her family moved to Oak Park, where she attended Oak Park High School and first encountered her future husband, Clarence Edmonds 'Ed' Hemingway (1871—1928).
+In 1886, her family moved to Oak Park, where she attended Oak Park High School and first met her future husband, Clarence Edmonds 'Ed' Hemingway (1871—1928).

 In 1889, Caroline and Ernest Hall purchased a lot on North Oak Park Avenue.
 While living in a rental house nearby, the couple supervised construction of their new home, designed by architect Wesley Arnold.
-The Hall house was completed in 1890 and located at 449 Oak Park Avenue The Victorian 3-story house, just across the street from the Hemingway family house, consisted of first and second floors with six bedrooms and a bathroom.
-Their home had running water and was the first house in Oak Park to have electricity.
+The Hall house was completed in 1890 and located at 449 Oak Park Avenue The Victorian, three-story house, across the street from the Hemingway family house, consisted of first and second floors with six bedrooms and a bathroom.
+Their home had running water, and it was the first house in Oak Park to have electricity.

 Hall and Clarence Hemingway became close friends during her mother's illness from cancer in 1894.
-Hemingway was the new medical assistant to the Hall's family doctor, Dr. William Lewis, and made frequent house calls to visit Caroline Hall, during which he was a source of emotional support for Grace as her mother's health deteriorated.
+Hemingway was the new medical assistant to Dr. William Lewis, the Hall's family doctor, and made frequent house calls to visit Caroline Hall, during which he was a source of emotional support for Grace as her mother's health deteriorated.
 Caroline Hall died on September 5, 1895.
 By then, Hall and Hemingway's friendship had grown into a romantic relationship.

-In the fall of 1895, Hall went to New York City to study with Luiza Cappiani—a well-known opera coach—and, in 1896, she debuted as a talented contralto with the Apollo-Club in Madison Square Garden.
-She was later offered a contract by the Metropolitan Opera but turned it down for two reasons: her eyes, weakened from a childhood illness, could not tolerate the bright stage lighting, and she was also greatly influenced by Hemingway's many letters, imploring her to return to Oak Park.
+In the fall of 1895, Hall went to New York City to study with Luisa Cappiani—a well-known opera coach—and, in 1896, she debuted as a talented contralto with the Apollo-Club in Madison Square Garden.
+She later was offered a contract by the Metropolitan Opera but turned it down for two reasons: her eyes, weakened from a childhood illness, could not tolerate the bright stage lighting, and she was greatly influenced by Hemingway's many letters, imploring her to return to Oak Park.